hinell/files-stream/readme.md

 ```

 ## API
-All module interfaces is inherited of the Readable stream and Events emitter Classes:
+All module interfaces (include options parameter and events) are inherited
+of the Readable stream and Events emitter Classes:

 ```javascript